andreacasarin/oblatum/README.md

 We have chosen to start from tracing bicycle.
 We leverage the Ethereum blockchain to create a digital certificate associated with the bicycle which enhances transparency and prevents the reselling of stolen bicycles.

 ### Scale fast
 Our solution can be easily applied to different assets and can be complemented with many different services attached to any registered asset.
-By relaying on the Ethereum blockchain we contribute to the Ethereum community, the most active community in the crypto-world, and we benefit from the open innovation.
+By relaying on the Ethereum blockchain we contribute to the Ethereum community, one of the most active community in the crypto-world, and we benefit from the open innovation.

 ## Installation